Kallangur, Queensland: Education

-Pinnacle Academic College is a private primary school (Prep-6) for boys and girls at the same site as Charlotte Mason College but at the other end of the site.
-It offers individualised self-directed education.
+Pinnacle Academic College is a private primary school (Prep–6) for boys and girls at 30 Narangba Road (27.2507°S 152.9788°E), a site shared with the former Charlotte Mason College.
+Pinaccle Academic College offers individualised self-directed education.

 There is no government secondary school in Kallangur.
 The nearest government secondary schools are Dakabin State High School in neighbouring Dakabin to the north and Murrumba State Secondary College in neighbouring Murrumba Downs to the south.

 Amenities

 The Kallangur branch of the Queensland Country Women's Association meets at 1431 Anzac Avenue.